SulmanM96/CSharp_Complicated_Calculator/README.md

 Prerequisites: Visaul Basic 2017

-Getting Started: Open the complicated Calculator.sln file (solution File) with Visual Basic by double clicking on it to run it.
+Getting Started: Open the complicated Calculator file (ending with .sln) with Visual Basic by double clicking on it to run it.

 Author Sulman Malik